walmartlabs/thorax/README.md

 ### collection *{{collection [collection] [options...]}}*

-Creates and embeds a `CollectionView` instance, updating when items are added, removed or changed in the collection.
-If a block is passed it will be used as the `item-template`, which will be called with a context of the `model.attributes` for each model in the collection.
+NARRATIVE: Creates and embeds a `CollectionView` instance, updating when items are added, removed or changed in the collection.

+API: If a block is passed it will be used as the `item-template`, which will be called with a context of the `model.attributes` for each model in the collection.

     {{#collection tag="ul"}}
       <li>{{modelAttr}}</li>